mongodb/specifications/source/command-monitoring/command-monitoring.rst

 16 SEP 2015:
   - Removed ``limit`` from find test with options to support 3.2.
   - Changed find test read preference to ``primaryPreferred``.

+1 OCT 2015:
+  - Changed find test with a kill cursors to not run on server versions greater than 3.0
+  - Added a find test with no kill cursors command which only runs on 3.1 and higher.
+  - Added notes on which tests should run based on server versions.